olivemckenzie2003/ComparingArraysCPlusPlus/README.md

             break;: Stops the inner loop to avoid counting the same common element multiple times if it appears more than once in array_2.

-            Note: The line cout << array_1[i] << endl; is unreachable here because it’s placed after the break statement.
-This line will never execute and can be removed.

    cout << "There are " << common_count << " common elements";

    if(common_count != 0) {